Ready to find the perfect college degree?

 - hiring employees

 - developing company policies

 Human resource management is one of the top 10 highest paying degrees in business.
 Experienced professionals at top firms earn up to $96,130 annually.
 The first step to attaining a position as a human resources manager is earning a college degree.

 College Degrees in Human Resources Management

 Naturally, a bachelor’s degree in human resources is a popular choice among aspiring human resource managers.
 Undergraduate degrees in business administration, too, are solid options for this career path.
-Whatever major students pursue, they should be sure to take courses in subjects that will help them succeed as human resource managers, such as:
+Whatever major you pursue, you should be sure to take courses in subjects that will help you succeed as human resource managers, such as:

 For human resources managers looking to advance their careers, especially in prestigious firms, it may be necessary to earn a graduate degree in the field.
 Popular degree options for graduate students include a:

 Beyond a College Education

 As the job title implies, the role of human resource manager is not an entry-level position.
 Most human resource managers have years of relevant work experience.
-While human resources managers come from various work backgrounds, employers often prefer candidates who have worked in some capacity with a human resources department, perhaps as:
+Human resources managers come from various work backgrounds.
+Employers often prefer candidates who have worked in some capacity with a human resources department, perhaps as:

-There is good salary potential and expected job growth, comparably low stress level and opportunity to improve the workplace for employees all make the job of human resource managers rewarding.
+There is good salary potential and expected job growth.
+There is a comparably low stress level and opportunity to improve the workplace for employees.
+All these make the job of human resource managers rewarding.
 In fact, these and other factors have led numerous publications, including U.S. News & World Report, CNN Money, Money Magazine and Salary.com, to rank human resources manager among the top jobs in the nation.